 TLC Certified Trainer Renewal Requirements

-To maintain status as a TLC Certified Trainer staff must commit to obtaining both Level 2 and Level 3 TLC Certification within four (4) years of obtaining TLC Certified Trainer status.
-If staff has already obtained Level 2 Certification they must commit to obtaining Level 3.
-If both Level 2 and 3 Certification have been obtained, an additional two (2) TLC in person or online courses must be completed annually to retain the TLC Certified Trainer status.
+To maintain status as a TLC Certified Trainer staff must commit to obtaining Level-2 TLC Advanced Certified Trauma Practitioner Certification within four (4) years of obtaining TLC Certified Trainer status.
+An additional two (2) TLC in person or online courses must be completed annually to retain the TLC Certified Trainer status.

 Certified trainers must complete a yearly attestation documenting evidence of licensure, support of and compliance with ethical standards.
 TLC/Starr reserves the right to discontinue this contract at anytime.